PrakritiPaudel/Leave-Visualization-System/README.md

 ## Networks

-The application uses two separate networks:
+The application uses two separate docker networks for inter container communication:

 - `backend`: For communication between the server(app) and database
 - `frontend`: For communication between the server(app) and Streamlit service

-## Volumes

-- The app service mounts the current directory to `/myapp` in the container
-- The Streamlit service mounts the `./visualization` directory to `/myapp/visualization` in the container
-- PostgreSQL data is persisted in the `postgres_data` volume

 ## Running the Application